complexdatacollective/documentation.networkcanvas.com/tutorials/working-with-data.md

 parent: Tutorials
 title: Working with Network Canvas data in R
 wip: true
+summary: "
-summary: "This tutorial will show you how to work with Network Canvas data in the R statistics environment."
+  This tutorial will show you how to work with Network Canvas data in the R statistics environment."
+prerequisites: "
-prerequisites: "In order to follow along with this tutorial you should:\n
+  In order to follow along with this tutorial you should:\n
   - Have an understanding of the R environment.\n
   - Have a working installation of R studio, or similar, in order to enter commands.\n "
 completion_time: 1 hour
 ---